-Figure 3.3 Comparative Advantage in the Techs
+Figure 3.2 Comparative Advantage in the Techs

-First, note that High Tech has an absolute advantage in both boats and telescopes: it can make more boats (three versus two) and more telescopes (nine versus one) than Low Tech can with the same resources.
+First, note that High Tech has an absolute advantage (relative to Low Tech) in both boats and telescopes: it can make more boats (three versus two) and more telescopes (nine versus one) than Low Tech can with the same resources.
 So, why doesn't High Tech make all the boats and all the telescopes needed for both countries?
-Because it lacks sufficient resources and must, therefore, decide how much of its resources to devote to each of the two goods.
-Assume, for example, that each country could devote 100 percent of its resources on either of the two goods.
-Start with boats.
+Because it lacks sufficient resources to make all the boats and all the telescopes, High Tech must, therefore, decide how much of its resources to devote to each of the two goods.
+Let's assume that each country could devote 100 percent of its resources on either of the two goods.
+We'll pick boats as a start.
 If both countries spend all their resources on boats (and make no telescopes), here's what happens: